TheSmallTeaBoi/evil-launcher/readme.md

 ```
 evillauncher.sh [.hell file] [path to your doom root folder]
 ```
+if no [path] is given, it'll use the parent folder of the `.hell` file as the root.
+Useful for self-contained mod packs!

 To work, your directories should follow a specific folder structure.
 ```